nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 ## Getting the remainder when we divide with a power of two

-The modulus operation `%` is slow no matter the hardware architecture we are using.
+The modulo operation `%` is slow no matter the hardware architecture we are using.
 So whenever we can replace it with something more efficient, it's advisable, even if compilers can theoretically optimise things like this for you.

 As a rule `(a % (1<<n))` is equivalent to `(a & ((1<<n)-1))`, where `1<<n` is the bitwise of saying $$2^n$$.